-The Harvard Civil Rights-Civil Liberties Law Review is accepting student writing submissions for Volume 56, Issue 2 of our journal.
+The Harvard Civil Rights-Civil Liberties Law Review is accepting student writing submissions for Volume 57, Issue 1 of our journal.
+We welcome submissions from students at all law schools.
 Any interested student may submit writing that relates to the broad umbrella of civil rights and civil liberties.
 We welcome pieces in the traditional law review style, case comments, critical race theory pieces, book reviews, or something entirely different.
 Submissions may be in the form of a finished paper or a comprehensive proposal.
 Harvard CR-CL is the premier publisher of revolutionary legal scholarship.
-In the past year, we have published articles on inner-city crises, parental rights, jails as polling places, consumer abuses in the criminal legal system, energy and environmental justice, and forced arbitration.
+In past years, we have published articles on parental rights, jails as polling places, consumer abuses in the criminal legal system, energy and environmental justice, and forced arbitration.
 You can access all of our past issues here.
-We are receiving student writing submissions for Volume 56, Issue 2 from September 14–October 11, 2020.
-You can submit manuscripts via email to email@example.com.
-If you have any questions, please feel free to contact Armani Madison at firstname.lastname@example.org.
+We will be accepting student writing submissions for Volume 56, Issue 2 from September 14–October 11, 2021.
+Please submit manuscripts and questions to email@example.com.

 Harvard Civil Rights-Civil Liberties Law Review.
 The nation's leading progressive law journal.
 Founded in 1966.